Ila-bura/mewmes/README.md

 ### **Add Meme**

 This is where logged in users can upload an image of their meme and complete the Title and Content sections, before clicking on the "Create" button to post their meme.
+Once the meme is created, owners are then able to edit or delete their meme.
+In case they want to delete it, a pop-up message shows up in the upper right corner of the screen, instructing users to click on the pop-up message to confirm they intend to delete the meme.
+For more info, see the section Real-Time Notifications.

 <details><summary>Add Meme</summary>
 <img src="readme/add_meme.png" >